The friendly rival syndicate 1879-1900

 In 1881 Frank Woolworth went "on holiday" back to Watertown.
 He was greeted as a hero, boasting $4,000 profits so far.
 William Moore entertained Frank and his wife Jennie as old friends and fellow-merchants.
 Frank was on the look out for partners.
 With remarkable commercial acumen he had worked out that a chain of stores, spread far and wide would give him lots of buying power without the stores competing directly.
 He could also avoid debt if each store was run by a partner who put up stake money in exchange for a share of the profits.
 Hence the friendly rivals were born.

 Before long he had signed up his cousins Seymour Knox and Edwin McBrier, and had explored the idea with Fred Kirby, Carson Peck, Clinton Case and Alice Coons - all his co-workers when he worked at Moores.

-Kirby accepted the bait and and opened his first store in Wilkes-Barre jointly with Sum Woolworth in 1884, just a fortnight before Seymour Knox opened a branch in Reading jointly with his cousin Frank.
+Kirby took the bait and opened his first store in Wilkes-Barre jointly with Sum Woolworth in 1884, just a fortnight before Seymour Knox opened a branch in Reading jointly with his cousin Frank.
 Knox later brought the astute travelling salesman Earle Perry Charlton into the Syndicate in 1889.